onatucsd/onatucsd.github.io/_pages/about.md

 News
 ======
+* [05/25] I will be presenting my research at the [CoCoSys Theme 4](https://cocosys.ece.gatech.edu/theme-4/) meeting on May 22.
 * [05/25] Paper accepted in [GLSVLSI 2025](https://www.glsvlsi.org)!
 * [04/25] Paper accepted in [CSR 2025](https://www.ieee-csr.org)!
 * [03/25] Paper accepted in [SafeThings 2025](https://safethings25.ieee-security.org)!